ChaofeiQI/BinoHeM/README.md

    *The codes can be used for research purposes only.
 This package is strictly for non-commercial academic use only.*

 # 6. Acknowledgment
-Our code refers the the corresponding code publicly available: [DeepBDC](http://www.peihuali.org/DeepBDC/)
+Our code refers the corresponding code publicly available: [DeepBDC](http://www.peihuali.org/DeepBDC/)